Wyschy/wymates/README.md

 Description:

-To use wymates you have to create a object woth the class wy_mates and the following attributes:
+To use wymates you have to create a object with the class wy_mates and the following attributes:
 Comport = Number of serial port txPin = TX-Pin of Comport rxPin = RX-Pin of Comport